2023 WGC Advisory Board

 is an accomplished entrepreneur, executive coach, and mentor with a mission to support women to live authentically and be their best.
 Her deep expertise in leadership, organizational development, and business strategy has equipped her to coach executives and leaders through the most challenging transitions.
 As founder of C. Gray & Associates, she teaches Fortune 100 corporations, federal agencies, and high-net-worth entrepreneurs that leadership integrity is the foundation of stellar business performance.
 She is the author of the personal development book In Support of Myself: A Woman’s Guide to Asking for and Accepting Help from Others.
 Cheryl is on the WGC’s Membership & Development Committee.

-Jade McDuffie McClary, Esq.
+Jade McClary, Esq.

-Vice Chair, Events Committee is an attorney for the Home Preservation Project at the Pro Bono Resource Center of Maryland.
+Chair, Events Committee is an attorney for the Home Preservation Project at the Pro Bono Resource Center of Maryland.
 Jade is responsible for training and mentoring volunteer lawyers to help homeowners with estate planning and homeownership loss prevention issues, such as tax sale and foreclosures.
 She is committed to helping low-income homeowners preserve their intergenerational wealth, which oftentimes, is the family home.
 Previously, Jade practiced family law in Howard County, drafted bills for the Maryland General Assembly, and clerked for the Honorable Cathy H. Serrette in Prince George’s County.
 Jade has a degree in Mass Communications from University of South Carolina and a law degree from the University of Maryland Francis King Carey School of Law.
 She currently serves as a member of the Carey Law Alumni Board and is committed to mentoring students interested in public interest law.
 Jade is a member and currently serves on the WGC’s Events Committee.
 From 2020 to 2021, Jade also served on the WGC’s Diversity, Equity and Inclusion Committee where she carefully analyzed the Events Committee’s practices.
 She is continuing her DEI work by helping the Events Committee implement the initiatives she and her team recommended.

 |